7.1 Variance Analysis Theory

 Let’s say that actual quantity of direct labor hours was 1,250 (or 0.3125 per unit) and the actual price was $9.20 per direct labor hour.
 Then the variances would be as follows.

 Direct Labor Quantity Variance: $10,000 (budgeted price of $8 multiplied by actual hours of 1,250) – $8,000 (budgeted price of $8 multiplied by budgeted hours of 1,000) = $2,000 direct labor quantity variance.

 Direct Labor Price Variance: $11,500 (actual price of $9.20 multiplied by actual hours of 1,250) – $10,000 (budgeted price of $8 multiplied by actual hours of 1,250) = $1,500 direct labor quantity variance.

 In the spreadsheet below I show the journal entries related to direct labor in a full standard costing system.
 Entry #1 is entered when wages are incurred.
 Entry #2 is entered when direct labor hours are traced to product units.
 (These two events might be at the same time.)

-Rule #5 of Variance Analysis: Costs debited to WIP are always at standard.
+Rule of Thumb for Variance Analysis: In the full version of standard costing that this textbook covers, costs debited to WIP are always at standard.
 Costs debited to expense accounts (not including variance accounts) are always at actual.
 The difference between standard cost and actual cost goes to one or more variance account.